lucaspinheiro27/lucaspinheiro27/README.md

 Become a Creator Rather Than a Consumer.

-*   🌍  I'm based in São Paulo, São Paulo
+*   🌍  I'm based in São Paulo, Brazil
 *   ✉️  You can contact me at [lucaspinheiro2708@gmail.com](mailto:lucaspinheiro2708@gmail.com)
 *   🧠  I'm learning Data Science
 *   ⚡  I'm secretly Spiderman...But don't tell anyone.